wasabia/flutter_gl/README.md

 // then you can call OpenGL ES API by gl like gl.clearColor(0.0, 0.0, 0.0, 1.0);
 gl.clear(gl.COLOR_BUFFER_BIT);

+// use this method to notify Flutter update Texture Widget
+// sourceTextue is a texture which bind to FBO framebuffer flutterGlPlugin.updateTexture(sourceTexture);
 ```

 ### Run Examples